-Portobello mushroom, Indian whey cheese (paneer), quarters of mixed peppers, tomato, sweet potato and onion, marinated in classical tandoori masala, skewered, chargrilled and served with saffron rice and
+Portobello mushroom, Indian whey cheese (Paneer), quarters of mixed peppers, tomato, sweet potato and onion, marinated in classical tandoori masala, skewered, chargrilled, and served with saffron rice and coconut curry.

 ~ Leeli Chutney Ni Salmon ~

-Fillet of sustainable salmon marinated in Parsee style fresh green chutney, skewered and chargrilled in the tandoor.
+Fillet of organically reared Wester Ross salmon marinated in Parsee style fresh green chutney, skewered and chargrilled in the tandoor.
 Whilst salmon is a great fish, it is not very spice friendly.
-However, this chutney is derived from my mother's own recipe.
-The family, as well as our regulars who have eaten it hundreds of times before unanimously agree that it is the best way of marinating fresh salmon for grilling.
+However, this chutney is derived from my mother’s own family recipe.
+The family, as well as our regulars, who have eaten it hundreds of times before unanimously agree that it is the best way of marinating fresh salmon for grilling.

 ~ Chicken Tikka ~

-An all-time favourite, chicken tikka needs no introduction, except that ours is not red in colour, and is traditionally flavoured.
-Served with accompanying tadka daal and steamed rice for the main course only.
+An all-time favourite, chicken tikka needs no introduction except that ours is not red in colour and is traditionally flavoured.
+(Served with accompanying tadka daal and steamed rice for main course only).

 ~ Keralan Duck Tikka ~